Alex Wagner (government official): Obama administration

 Wagner worked on LGBTQ rights policy and outreach during the Barack Obama 2008 presidential campaign.
-After working on the Obama presidential transition team, Wagner was later appointed to a several positions in the Office of the Secretary of Defense focused on nuclear weapons and Nonproliferation policy and later detainee, Human rights, and international humanitarian law policy.
+After working on the Obama presidential transition team, Wagner was later appointed to several positions in the Office of the Secretary of Defense focused on nuclear weapons and Nonproliferation policy and later detainee, Human rights, and international humanitarian law policy.

 During this time at the Pentagon, he worked closely with other administration appointees, including Tarak Shah, to organize the first Pride event at The Pentagon in 2012.

 After briefly leaving the Pentagon for a role on the public policy team at Uber, Wagner rejoined the administration in 2015 as chief of staff to the 22nd Secretary of the Army, Eric Fanning.
 His work with Fanning involved pushing for innovation in military technology, including the launch of an Army Digital Service that aimed to bring Silicon Valley talent into the military to enhance its technological capabilities.
 Wagner and Fanning also sought to tell the Army's story better by leveraging new media platforms such as Twitter and Snapchat.

 After the Obama administration, Wagner was hired as the vice president of strategic initiatives at the Aerospace Industries Association.

 Biden administration

 On July 29, 2021, President of the United States Joe Biden announced his intent to nominate Wagner to be Assistant Secretary of the Air Force (Manpower & Reserve Affairs)—effectively the Chief Human Resource Officer of both the U.S. Air Force and U.S. Space Force.
 Wagner was confirmed by the Senate on June 7, 2022 and was sworn in on June 10th.
 In that capacity, he oversaw the entire human capital enterprise of the Department of the Air Force, including leading efforts to ensure the Air Force was able to exceed its 2024 enlisted recruiting goals, without lowering its standards.

-After the Biden Administration, Wagner began teaching at Syracuse University's Maxwell School and was appointed as a non-resident senior fellow at the Atlantic Council.
-In August, he was selected as a fall Pritzker Fellow at the University of Chicago Institute of Politics.
+After the Biden Administration, Wagner began teaching at Syracuse University's Maxwell School and was appointed as a distinguished fellow at the Atlantic Council.
+He was selected as a fall 2025 Pritzker Fellow at the University of Chicago Institute of Politics.
 Wagner has provided remarks on national security and politics featured in MSNBC, ABC News, Newsweek, The Atlantic, and others.